Meet the team

 Jean Hollings

-Jean was born and raised in Bramley, attending schoools in the area.
-She originally joined Bramley Elderly Action as a volunteer after she retired, taking on the role of a telephone befriender.
-She then became a trustee a year later, being committed to making a difference within her community.
+I was born and raised in Bramley, attending schoools in the area.
+I originally joined Bramley Elderly Action as a volunteer after I retired, taking on the role of a telephone befriender.
+I then became a trustee a year later, being committed to making a difference within our community.

 -